theobald-software/theobald-software.github.io/content/_en/xtract-universal/table-cdc.md

 ### Requirements

 - SAP version x.xx or higher.
-- access to the designated authority objects (RFC) in SAP, see [SAP User Rights: Table](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#table) must be granted.
+- Access to the designated authority objects (RFC) in SAP, see [SAP User Rights: Table](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#table) must be granted.
-- The user must have the right to create SAP Tables, see []().
+- The user that connects to SAP must have the right to create SAP Tables, see [SAP Connection - Authentication](./getting-started/sap-connection#authentication).

 ### How to use the Table component
 {% include _content/en/xu-specific/define-extraction.md %}